xpropagation/xpropagator/README.md

 - **Throughput**: Limited to one DLL call at a time
 - **Latency**: Wait time = sum of all preceding request durations
-- **Scaling**: For high-throughput scenarios, deploy multiple XPropagator instances behind a load balancer
+- **Scaling**: For high-throughput scenarios, deploy multiple XPropagator instances behind a load balancer.

-> [!NOTE]
-> Waiting requests consume minimal resources (~2KB stack per goroutine, near-zero CPU).

 ## TLS
 To enable end-to-end strong TLS encryption with mutual certificate authentication (mTLS) between client and server, configure the TLS settings in your service configuration as shown below: